Ray Allen Net Worth

 Over the years, Allen has turned into one of the most accurate 3-point and free throw shooters in NBA history.
 Furthermore, he is a ten-time NBA All-Star who has won two NBA championships, as well as an Olympic gold medal as a member of the 2000 United States men's basketball team.

-Movie Career: In addition to being an award-winning NBA player regarded among the greatest pure shooters of all time, Ray Allen has also proved to be a winsome actor, starring in two feature films, including a lead role in the 1998 Spike Lee film "He Got Game" alongside Denzel Washington.
+In addition to being an award-winning NBA player regarded among the greatest pure shooters of all time, Ray Allen has also proved to be a winsome actor, starring in two feature films, including a lead role in the 1998 Spike Lee film "He Got Game" alongside Denzel Washington.
 Thanks to his character in the films, Allen was given the nickname "Jesus" and went on to make headlines by painting his toenails green and purple during the NBA playoffs.
 Off the basketball court, Allen has remained active as a philanthropist, creating the Ray of Hope Foundation, an organization which assists community charities.

-Legacy: In 2001, Allen was given the honor of being honorary captain of a 25-member UConn All-Century Basketball Team, which is no easy feat, considering how many iconic basketball players have come from Husky lineage.
+n 2001, Allen was given the honor of being honorary captain of a 25-member UConn All-Century Basketball Team, which is no easy feat, considering how many iconic basketball players have come from Husky lineage.
 Allen himself ended up playing 18 seasons in the National Basketball Association (NBA) and was inducted into the Naismith Memorial Basketball Hall of Fame as a player in September 2018.

-Real Estate: In 2014 Ray paid $11 million for an 11,500 square-foot house in Coral Gables, Florida.
+In 2014 Ray paid $11 million for an 11,500 square-foot house in Coral Gables, Florida.
 He previously rented the home after being traded to the Heat.
 The property has 10 bedrooms and sits on a private beach.
 Today this house is worth an estimated $14 – 20 million.

 In 2017 the house immediately next door, which sits on a much larger lot and is 6,000 square-feet larger, was listed for sale for $45 million.